homagix/homagix-server/README.md

     # Add some dishes (as described above) in `/data/dishes`.
     npm start

-Alternatively, if you have [Docker](https://docs.docker.com/get-docker/) installed, you can use [a Docker image](https://hub.docker.com/r/joschi64/homagix).
+Alternatively, if you have [Docker](https://docs.docker.com/get-docker/) installed, you can use [a Docker image](https://hub.docker.com/r/joschi64/homagix-server).
 To use it, create a `data` folder locally containing some dishes you want to use, and enter this command:

-    docker run -it --rm -v ${pwd}/data:/app/data -p 8200:8200 joschi64/homagix
+    docker run -it --rm -v ${pwd}/data:/app/data -p 8200:8200 -e SECRET=my-extremely-confidential-SECRET joschi64/homagix-server

-You should set the configuration to match your environment.
-To do this, copy `.env` to `.env.production` and change whatever is nececessary.
+You can also copy `.env.template` to `.env.production` and change whatever is nececessary.
 Please note, that changing `SECRET` will make stored password hashes invalid, so all users need to reset their passwords.
 This requires that the SMTP settings specify a valid SMTP server.

 If you use the docker image, you can set the environment via `-e` parameters, or, you could mount the `.env.production` file too, by adding `-v ${pwd}/.env.production:/app/.env.production`.

+Another option is to use the `docker-compose.yaml` file included in the repository.
+To use it, call

+    docker compose up -d